 The government has set up The Database of Rogue Landlords and Property Agents but only local authorities can make entries.

-The government says it wants to change this and tenants worried about a letting agent or landlord will soon be able to call up their local housing office to see if an agent or landlord are on the database.
+The ministry says it wants to change this and tenants worried about a letting agent or landlord will soon be able to call up their local housing office to see if an agent or landlord are on the database.

 In the capital, the same information is available to the public via The Mayor of London’s online checker service.